 5) Regeneration – Surviving adjacent hepatocytes undergo regeneration & hyperplasia.

 It is defined as continuing or relapsing hepatic disease for more than 6 months with symptoms along with inflammation and necrosis.
 Pathologic features are common to both HBV, HCV infection.

 - Piecemeal necrosis– It is defined as periportal destruction of hepatocytes at the limiting plate (piecemeal-piece by piece) expanded portal tracts are associated with proliferating bile ductules as a response to liver cell injury.

-- Portal tract lesions-Inflammatory cell infiltration by lymphocyte, plasma cell and macrophages.
-Proliferated bile ductules is expanded portal tracts.
+- Portal tract lesions-Inflammatory cell infiltration by lymphocyte, plasma cell, and macrophages.
+Proliferated bile ductules are expanded portal tracts.

-- Intralobular lesions-there are focal area of necrosis and inflammation with in the hepatic parenchyma, kupffer cell hyperplasia.
-More severe form of injury shows bridging necrosis (bands of necrosed hepatocytes that are bridge portal tract to central vein)
+- Intralobular lesions-there are the focal areas of necrosis and inflammation within the hepatic parenchyma, kupffer cell hyperplasia.
+A more severe form of injury shows bridging necrosis (bands of necrosed hepatocytes that are bridge portal tract to central vein)

-- Bridging fibrosis– there is a periportal fibrosis at the sites of interface hepatitis giving the portal tract stellate shaped appearance.
-End stage of chronic hepatitis is characterized by dense collagenous septa destroying lobular architecture & forming nodules.
+- Bridging fibrosis– there is periportal fibrosis at the sites of interface hepatitis giving the portal tract stellate shaped appearance.
+End-stage of chronic hepatitis is characterized by dense collagenous septa destroying lobular architecture & forming nodules.